jhthorsen/getopt-app/README.md

 [Getopt::Long](https://metacpan.org/pod/Getopt%3A%3ALong) with a very simple API.
 In addition it makes it very easy to test your script, since the script file can be sourced without actually being run.

+This module is currently EXPERIMENTAL, but is unlikely to change much.

 # APPLICATION METHODS